-Mapping coral reefs in the Commonwealth
+Mapping and monitoring coral reefs in the Commonwealth

 Coral reefs provide a home to about 25 per cent of all marine species and are the most diverse of all the planet’s ecosystems, rivalling the diversity found in the Amazon rainforest.
 Estimates suggest that up to two million different types of animals thrive within or around coral reefs.
 Millions of people depend on that biodiversity for their livelihoods and food security.